Home Business & Other LaTeX Cookbook - Second Edition

 Another option is responsible for the alignment of displayed equations:

-With these ClassicThesis lines displayed equations will be left aligned.
-The fleqn option allows switching to this alignment.
-If you would like to restore the default behavior, which is centering the equations, remove that first line that passes the option, or comment it out by a % symbol.
-But keep the second line, though, which loads the amsmath option, as this is the de-facto standard package for typesetting mathematics in LaTeX.
+With ClassicThesis, displayed equations will be left aligned.
+The fleqn option is switching to this alignment.
+If you want to restore the default behavior centering the equations, remove that first line that passes the option or comment it out.
+But keep the second line, which loads the amsmath package, as this is the de facto standard package for typesetting mathematics in LaTeX.

 See also

-In the following chapters, you can find a lot of recipes for content elements in your thesis.
-For a beautiful thesis, elegant tables are of great value, so you may also want to take a look at the Advanced table design recipe in Chapter 5, Beautiful Designs.
+You can find many recipes for content elements in the following chapters for your thesis.
+Especially for a beautiful thesis, elegant tables are of great value, so you may look at the Designing a legible table recipe in Chapter 4, Creating Tables.

 Designing a book

-A book can be a pretty large document, so we can take a similar approach to the one we took in the preceding recipe.
+A book can be a large document, so we can take a similar approach to the previous recipe.
 Refer to that recipe to see how to split your document into handy files and how to organize the directory structure.

-Commonly, books are printed two sided.
-They are divided into chapters, which start on right-hand side pages, and they have pretty spacy headings and often a page header showing the current chapter title.
-Readability and good typography are important, so you will hardly find books with an A4 paper size, double-line spacing, and similar specs, which some institutes expect of a thesis.
-This is why we have dedicated book classes with meaningful default settings and features.
+Commonly, books are printed two-sided.
+In contrast to articles, they are divided into chapters, which start on right-hand pages, have pretty spacy headings, and often a page header showing the current chapter title.
+Readability and good typography are essential, so you would hardly find books with an A4 paper size, double line space, and similar specs, which some institutes expect of a thesis.
+That’s why we got dedicated book classes with meaningful default settings and features.

 How to do it...

-As explained in the Writing a short text recipe, our choice will be a KOMA-Script class; only, this time it has the name scrbook.
+As the Writing a short text recipe explains, our choice will be a KOMA-Script class; this time, it has the name scrbook.

 1. Start with the scrbook class and suitable options for paper and font size: